1886 men's tennis season

-Summary
+Season summary

 In the four most important tournaments of the year Herbert Lawford wins a third successive Irish Lawn Tennis Championships title in Dublin beating Willoughby Hamilton in four sets.
 William Renshaw wins a sixth consecutive Wimbledon Championship defeating Irish Champion Herbert Lawford in four sets.
 At the Northern Championships in Liverpool, Harry Grove beats defending American champion James Dwight in three straight sets.

 In the United States Dick Sears wins a sixth consecutive US National Championship beating Robert Livingston Beeckman in four sets.

 In the United States new regional sectional tournaments the New England Championships, Northwestern Championships and Southern Championships are all staged for the first time this year.
 In New Zealand the New Zealand Championships are held for the first time at Napier, New Zealand.

 Irish player Willoughby Hamilton and American player Robert Livingston Beeckman were joint title leaders this season winning 5 titles each.
 Harry Grove reached the most finals with 7 in total winning 3 of them.